ayushsachan123/Resume_Builder-Hackoverflow-IIT_Jhodhpr/README.md

-# Find Resume - A resume builder application
+# Fine Resume - A resume builder application

 ReactJS Basic Resume Generator which will generate customized Resume in few minutes on your requirements.
 Live resume editor.